braavos-wd/betmirror/README.md

 ### 📊 The Dashboard
 The command center.
 View your Real-Time PnL, Active Positions, and System Logs.
-> *Displays wallet balances (Native & Smart Account), Live Trade Console, and Performance Metrics.*
+> *Displays wallet balances (Main & Trading Wallet), Live Trade Console, and Performance Metrics.*

 ### 🔒 The Vault
 Security first.
 Configure your AI Risk settings and manage automation.